 One should invest a lot of thought on any investment he wants to make before putting any penny into work.
 First and foremost one should think about himself.
 What kind of volatility can you endure?
 Are you the type of person that can endure a 10% drop in one day?
-Or even 40 or 50%? we can see those trends in stocks that their business model is somehow depended on a third party (E.g. The FDA) where they can “drop or pop” over approval or refusal for a new medicine they produce or over bad or good results in clinical trials for researches they conduct.
+Or even 40 or 50%?
+We can see those trends in stocks that their business model is somehow depended on a third party (E.g. The FDA).
+Those stocks can “drop or pop” over approval or refusal for a new medicine they produce, or over a bad or good results in clinical trials for researches they conduct.

 So keep this in mind.

-The next step is to find the right company, if you don’t have the time to do your research and read; the best thing to do is to invest in INDEX FUND.
+The next step is to find the right company, if you don’t have the time to do your research; the best thing to do is to invest in INDEX FUND.

-Index funds are the best way to achieve diversity and if history can serve as any indication over the long term this investment can achieve you financial freedom overtime.
+Index funds are the best way to achieve diversity and if history can serve as any indication over the long term, this investment can achieve you financial freedom overtime.
 I urge you to read Tony Robbins’s new book “Unsheakable” which explains a lot about this method.
-There is a table in this book, that suggests that if you started investing at the age of 19 only $300 per month in a S&P500 index fund your annual average return might be 10%, by the age of 65 you will have $1,863,287!.

-If you have the time to conduct your own research about the business and be a stock picker first start by reading the 10K report, make a research about the people who run the company, check the quarterly earnings you also want to check the balance sheet and every little detail you can acquire about the company’s margins and its dividend history.
-It’s also very important to check if the company is going through a litigation processes and if yes what are the reasons.
+If you have the time to do your own research on the business and be a stock picker, first start by reading the 10K report.
+Check who runs the company, check the quarterly earnings.
+Every little detail you can acquire about the company’s margins and its dividend history is helpful.
+It’s also very important to check if the company is going through a litigation processes, if yes what are the reasons.

 But above all, you have to understand the business.
-So you will have the ability to analyze and “Forecast” what this business will do 10 or 20 years from now.
+So you will have the ability to analyze and “Forecast” what this business will do in 10, or 20 years from now.

-You must put the reason or the reasons of why you have decided to invest in this company in the first place in front of you; it might be the powerful brand of the company or some other factors that form the company’s “moat” and you ought to check if the company loses one of those factors and eventually its moat.
+You must put the reason or the reasons, of why you have decided to invest in this company in the first place in front of you.
+It might be the powerful brands the company owns, or some other factors that form the company’s “moat”.
+And you ought to check if the company loses one of these factors and eventually loses its moat.

 For this part i will advise you to go even deeper and read the bible of value investing: